dykuang/Liang-Causality/README.md

 * causality matrix `cau` whose $ij$'s entry indicates causality from $i$ to $j$ (the value can be positive and negative, positive values can be interpreted as "encouragement" effect while negative values can be interpreted as "surpression" effect),
 * variance matrix for the estimation `var` whose $ij$'s entry is the variance for estimated causality value of $ij$'s entry in `cau` and normalized cuasality matrix `cau_normalized`.

-Here `causal_est_matrix` is from `causality_estimation.py`, $n_step$ gives the steps user specified for Euler finite difference scheme for estimation of derivatives in the internal algorithm.
+Here `causal_est_matrix` is from `causality_estimation.py`, `n_step` gives the steps user specified for Euler finite difference scheme for estimation of derivatives in the internal algorithm.
 A further statistical test as below:
 ```
 np.abs(cau)>np.sqrt(var)*2.56
 ```